 - internal equity and consistency;

 - individual performance;

-- the executive compensation paid by other companies with which we compete for executive talent; and
+- · the executive compensation paid by other companies with which we compete for executive talent; and

 - Company performance.

-The base salary reflects the pay that the Committee believes is appropriate for each executive's responsibility, capability and performance.
-The non-equitybased incentive compensation is designed to focus the executive team on the Company-wide goals and objectives, which focus on growth in revenue and reductions in costs in order to achieve and sustain a target operating margin.
+The base salary reflects the pay the Committee believes is appropriate for each executive's responsibility, capability and performance.
+The non-equity-based incentive compensation is designed to focus the executive team on the Company-wide goals and objectives, which focus on growth in revenue and reductions in costs in order to achieve and sustain a target operating margin.
 The Committee has not adopted any formal policies or guidelines for allocating compensation between long-term and currently paid-out compensation, between cash and non-cash compensation, or among different forms of non-cash compensation, although it has a preference for a material amount of "at risk" compensation, the amount of which is based on our financial results.
-The equity-based compensation plan is designed to encourage executives to also own stock in the Company, and thereby more directly align executives' interests with our shareholders' interests.
+The equity-based compensation plan is designed to encourage executives to also own stock in the Company, and thereby align executives' interests with our shareholders' interests.

 The Committee considers both internal equity and market competitiveness.
 We compare executive pay to the compensation of other key managers and employees at the Company.
 As described below, we also compare overall executive compensation to comparison companies and to salary database information.
-The Committee believes that equitable and competitive compensation, as well as leader development and promotion-from-within, is essential to retain high-performing executives.
-The average number of years of experience with Daktronics of our currently employed non-Director Named Executive Officers is 25.5 years.
+The Committee believes that equitable and competitive compensation, as well as leader development and promotion-from-within, are essential to retain high-performing executives.
+Our currently employed non-Director Named Executive Officers have an average of 26.4 years of experience with Daktronics.

-For fiscal 2018, our Named Executive Officers were Reece A. Kurtenbach, President and Chief Executive Officer; Sheila M. Anderson, Chief Financial Officer and Treasurer; Bradley T. Wiemann, Executive Vice President; Matthew J. Kurtenbach, Vice President, Manufacturing; and Carla S. Gatzke, Vice President of Human Resources and Secretary.
+For fiscal 2019, our Named Executive Officers were Reece A. Kurtenbach, President and Chief Executive Officer; Sheila M. Anderson, Chief Financial Officer and Treasurer; Bradley T. Wiemann, Executive Vice President; Matthew J. Kurtenbach, Vice President of Manufacturing; and Carla S. Gatzke, Vice President of Human Resources and Secretary.